Peter Canavan: Under-age career

 To play for an inter-county GAA team, Canavan had to work around a Gaelic Athletic Association (GAA) bylaw, because of a dispute in his parish, Errigal Ciarán.
-Two clubs claimed to represent the parish, the established Ballygawley St. Ciaran's club and the newly formed club, then called Errigal Ciaran Naomh Malachai.
+Two clubs claimed to represent the parish, the established Ballygawley St Ciaran's club and the newly formed club, then called Errigal Ciaran Naomh Malachai.
 Players from the Errigal team were not recognised as being GAA members, because the club failed to register correctly.
 Canavan registered as a member of the Killyclogher hurling club, even though he didn't play the sport, just so he would be eligible for selection for the Tyrone minors.
 Prior to that, he had not played legitimate club football, but had forged his way onto the Tyrone under-age teams with his performances at school level.
 The two clubs united under the banner of Errigal Ciaran two years later.

-In 1988, Canavan won the Ulster minor Championship, an under eighteens tournament, but lost in the All-Ireland semi-final to Kerry.
+In 1988, Canavan won the All-Ireland Minor Football Championship (MFC), an under eighteens tournament, but lost in the All-Ireland MFC semi-final to Kerry.
 The crux of this team, including Adrian Cush, Ciaran Corr and others, would stay together as part of the senior team for most of the nineties.

-Canavan captained Tyrone to two All-Ireland Under-21 Football Championships titles in 1991 and 1992, having been on the team which lost the 1990 final, again to Kerry.
+Canavan captained Tyrone to two All-Ireland Under-21 Football Championship titles in 1991 and 1992, having been on the team which lost the 1990 final, again to Kerry.
 In four years as an Under 21 player, Canavan scored 13–53 (13 goals and 53 points—each goal equals 3 points; 13 × 3 + 53 = 92 points, see GAA scoring rules) for Tyrone.
 By the time he was twenty, he was already an automatic choice in the senior panel.

 Early senior career: 1993–1998

-Canavan's name was already known around Tyrone because of his exploits for the Under 21 team, but he started to make an impact in the Ulster Senior Football Championship in 1994, as Tyrone lost to eventual All-Ireland champions, Down.
-He was the top scorer in the province, earning him his first All Star, at the age of 23.
+Canavan's name was already known around Tyrone because of his exploits for the Under 21 team, but he started to make an impact in the Ulster Senior Football Championship in 1994, as Tyrone lost to eventual All-Ireland SFC champions, Down.
+He was the top scorer in the province, and his performances earned him his first All Star, at the age of 23.